-BENEFITS OF AQUA EXERCISE
+BENEFITS OF AQUATIC EXERCISE

 Exercising in the swimming pool burns a high number of calories during and after a workout.

-Renews your energy level as it releases your stress and tension.
+It renews your energy level as it releases your stress and tension.

 The water environment offers privacy.
 If you hate the idea of jumping around a room full of people in gym clothes, exercising in water is a great alternative.